Cryotee/Biddy-Development/Readme.md

 Add Item Images (Optional):
 Place image files (doxycycline.png, ceftriaxone.png, penicillin.png, antiviral.png) in [qb]/qb-inventory/html/images/.
-If you don’t have images, the items will still work, but they’ll show a default icon.
+If you don’t have images, the items will still work, but they’ll show a no icon.
 (At  this moment i do not have Image files in,, This will be in on the next update)

 Restart Server